-Objective 1.6 Minimize Impacts of Campus Operational and Maintenance Activities: Establish campus-wide policies to minimize the impacts of campus operational and maintenance activities on the water quality, and to identify hazardous material sources and reduce their negative impacts.
+Objective 2.1 Minimize Impacts of Campus Operational and Maintenance Activities:

+Establish campus-wide policies to minimize the impacts of campus operational and maintenance activities on the water quality, and to identify hazardous material sources and reduce their negative impacts.

-Policy 1.6.1 UNIVERSITY-WIDE: To limit negative impacts of campus activities on soils, wetlands, hydrology and hydroperiod, the University staff coordinator shall, on an annual basis, review existing and proposed University activities for compliance with the surface water policies of the South Florida Water Management District.
+Policy 2.1.1 Limit negative impacts of campus activities on soils, wetlands, hydrology and hydroperiod.
+On an annual basis, review existing and proposed University activities for compliance with the surface water policies of the South Florida Water Management District.